 Individuals with ankle instability will complain of “loose” ankles and frequent sprains.
 Walking on even surfaces such as grass and gravel, and particularly on uneven terrain may result in a fall after losing balance.
 Some athletes may note frequent sprains during sports and may not be able to compete or return to sporting activity due to continued discomfort or instability.

 How is ankle instability treated?

-The treatment for a new sprain is to Rest, Ice, Compress and Elevate (RICE) for the ankle.
+The treatment for a new sprain is to Rest, Ice, Compress and Elevate (RICE) the ankle.
 However, chronic ankle sprains and recurrent instability does not always respond to this method.
 Physical therapy and special bracing may alleviate the symptoms.
 Surgery is reserved for those that have not responded to conservative care.
 This usually involves reconstruction to tighten the lateral ankle ligaments.
 Though some stiffness can result from surgery, many are able to return to full activity without any long-term limitations.

 Why choose the International Center for Limb Lengthening for treatment of ankle instability?